 b.
 Integrate enrichment sessions into course syllabi (enrichment sessions should include at least one Baltimore excursion and one theme-related activity each semester).

 c.
 Incorporate interdisciplinary perspectives into seminar courses and enrichment sessions.

 d.
 Attend and assist in the facilitation of 10-12 enrichment sessions per semester (totaling 15-25 hours of interaction with your students) for each seminar class.

 3. Participate in the life and the events of the Themed Community

-- Attend a theme-wide event (at least one per semester).
+a.
+Attend a common theme event (one per semester).

-- Be available to assist with at least one additional Messina or theme activity each semester (in conjunction with Messina office, residential staff and Evergreens).
+b.
+Be available to assist with at least one additional Messina activity each year (in conjunction with Messina Office, Student Engagement/Evergreens and Student Life/RA staff).

 c.
 Develop ongoing relationships with 15-34 students outside of the classroom.